next-cpan/OverPAN/README.md

 -v, --verbose            Turns on chatty output
 -d, --debug              enable --verbose and display some additional informations
-    --color, --no-color  turn on/off color output, default: on
+    --color, --no-color  turn on/off color output, default: on --shell, --no-shell  switch to a custom shell for patching a distro. default: on
 ```

 # Developer guide